kopavel/KiCadLogicalSchemeSimulator/stuff/parameters.md

 This has little overhead, comparing with full recursive support, and give compatibility to tune simulator for correct work.
 For that following CLI keys can be used:

-[//]: # (Fixme redefine recurseve parameters, sym_params - include unit subtag description)

 * `-r, --recursion`: Configure recursive events processing.
   * `warn` - only report warning and recursive event detection - less overhead, comparing with `all`.
   * `all` - processing recursive events on all output pins (Has bigger simulation overhead, comparing with warning only logic.)
   * `none` - Disable recursive support completely.
 If schema doesn't generate recursive events (No warning about that from detection logic), or after add `-ro` key for all output with recursive events, detection logic can be disabled, giving some performance boots.

 * `-ro, --recursiveOut` Enable recursive event processing for specific output only.
   Can be specified multiple time for each output, on which recursive events detected.

+Second option - use Simulation parameter file (see description below).

 ### Code optimiser

 - `-od, ----optimisedDir`: Cache directory path for generated optimised classes.
   Simulator generate optimised class versions for specific cases.
   For startup time optimisation those classes cached in specified here directory.
-  If not specified - default is "./optimised" in working folder.
+  If not specified - "./optimised" in working folder used.

 - `-do, --disable-optimiser`: Disable code optimiser.
   Used for debug purposes.
 Not to be specified for regular use.

 ### Mapping files

-- `-m, --mapFile`: Path to KiCad symbol mapping file Can be
+- `-m, --mapFile`: Name/path of KiCad symbol mapping file.
+  Can be specified multiple times for multiple files.
-- `-md, --mapFileDir`: Map file directory path.
+- `-md, --mapFileDir`: Directory for map file search if it can't be found in working directory.
-  Directory, in which map files searched.
-Map fieles
 - `<netFilePath>`: Path to KiCad NET file

 ## Schema parameter file